turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ```

 ## Updating App.js
-`App.js` is the entry point of any React application.
-Therefore we need to update `App.js` regularly with the components which we want to show in our application.
-As we move further and build components, we will also update `App.js`.
+`App.js` is the entry point of our React application.
+Therefore, we will need to update `App.js` with the components which we want to show in our application.
+As we move ahead and build components, we will update `App.js` and import the components so that we can make use of their functionality.

 So, now add the following line under the `//Importing...` section of `App.js` to import `BlockchainUtil.js` module.
 ```javascript